moneyprotocol/engineering/docs/sdk/lib-base.liquidationdetails.liquidatedaddresses.md

 ## LiquidationDetails.liquidatedAddresses property

-Addresses whose Troves were liquidated by the transaction.
+Addresses whose Vaults were liquidated by the transaction.

 <b>Signature:</b>